revault/practical-revault/messages.md

 In addition, a watchtower will by default revault any unvaulting attempt.
 We need a way for the watchtowers to poll the spending transaction (as its revaulting policy may depend on it).
-For this matter we use the synchronisation server as a proxy between the managers and the watchtowers.
+For this matter we use the coordinator as a proxy between the managers and the watchtowers.
-When noticing an unvaulting attempt, the watchtower will poll the synchronisation server for a potential spend transaction.
+When noticing an unvaulting attempt, the watchtower will poll the coordinator for a potential spend transaction.
 If there is one and it is valid according to its revaulting policy, it will not do anything.
 Otherwise it will broadcast the cancel transaction.